Corporate Bonds, Types, and Market Size

 Corporations Are Issuing Bonds at a Record Clip

-The alternative for companies is to engage in an Initial Public Offering and raise equity by selling stocks.
+The alternative for companies is to engage in an initial public offering and raise equity by selling stocks.
 This is a long and expensive procedure.
-Selling bonds, while still complicated, is relatively much easier and provides a quicker way to raise capital for corporate expansion.
+Selling bonds, while still complicated, is easier.
+It's a quicker way to raise capital for corporate expansion.

 You can buy corporate bonds individually or through a bond fund from your financial adviser.
 They are less safe than government bonds.
-That's because there is a greater chance the company can go bankrupt and default on the bond.
-That's why they are usually rated as to their risk by Moody's or Standard & Poor's.
+There is a greater chance the company can go bankrupt and default on the bond.
+They are rated according to their risk by Moody's or Standard & Poor's.
 The higher the risk, the higher the return the corporation must offer.